 ShareFacebook Twitter AddThis

 Roberta Sudbrack, a former Latin America's Best Female Chef, knows how important it is to learn from the past.
-Her eponymous restaurant in Rio's Zona Sul sits at number 14 in the Latin America's 50 Best Restaurants list (you can live–stream the 2016 awards on 26 September from 8.45pm CDT here), but it's been quite the journey to get where she is today, having started out selling hot dogs on the streets of the city, through to cooking in the Presidential Palace.
+Her eponymous restaurant in Rio's Zona Sul sits at number 14 in the Latin America's 50 Best Restaurants list, but it's been quite the journey to get where she is today, having started out selling hot dogs on the streets of the city, through to cooking in the Presidential Palace.

 Sudbrack is one of the "Seven Sages" that will select the ultimate winner at S.Pellegrino Young Chef 2016 competition.
 We spoke to her ahead of the grand final in Milan on 13–15 October about the importance of learning from your mistakes and making it as a self-taught cook.

 What advice would you offer to the young chefs of today?